itmat/Normalization/README.md

 ### 2. Output
 ####A. Output Directory Structure
 You will find all log files and shell scripts in `STUDY/logs` and `STUDY/shell_scripts` directory, respectively.
-Once you complete the normalization pipeline, your directory structure will look like this if you run both Gene and Exon-Intron-Junction Normalization (If your data is stranded, each FINAL_SAM directory will have sense and antisense directory inside):
+Once you complete the normalization pipeline, your directory structure will look like this if you run both Gene and Exon-Intron-Junction Normalization (If your data are stranded, each FINAL_SAM directory will have sense and antisense directory inside):
 <pre>
 STUDY
 │── READS